indiejames/vscode-clojure-debug/README.md

 The latest version by Shaun LeBron is based on the Atom plugin and is excellent.
 * Add key bindings for commonly used commands, like `clojure.refresh`.

-## Why Continuum?

-I see Clojure development as being fundamentally different from development in other languages.
-In traditional development we employ a workflow of code, compile, execute/test, repeat (skipping the compile step for some languages).
-In Clojure, we employ a REPL driven approach in which we are constantly evaluating code as we write it.
-This extension takes that a step further to include debugging as part of a continuous development process.
-Instead of employing discrete steps during development all the steps blend together into a continuum.

-That, and all the good names were taken.

 ## Full list of launch.json settings (from package.json)